 The trend of increasing disasters and related losses is a truly global challenge.
 The changing global risk landscape due to processes such as climate change, urbanisation, and the increasing complexity of modern society poses major challenges for sustainable development and must be addressed with an interdisciplinary approach.
-A growing number of governments and international organisations acknowledge the necessity of increasing their efforts in disaster risk management and climate change adaptation in order to successfully adjust to changing environments and develop safe and sustainable societies.
+A growing number of governments and international organisations acknowledge the necessity to increase their efforts in disaster risk management and climate change adaptation in order to successfully adjust to changing environments and develop safe and sustainable societies.

-The Master’s programme in Disaster Risk Management and Climate Change Adaptation has support from important national and international institutions, e.g. UN agencies, the Red Cross/ Red Crescent movement, NGOs, and national authorities.
+The Master’s programme in Disaster Risk Management and Climate Change Adaptation has support from important national and international institutions, e.g. UN agencies, the Red Cross/ Red Crescent movement, NGOs and national authorities.

 The programme contributes to meeting the need for qualified professionals who can:

-- work with capacity development and project management for disaster risk management and climate change adaptation in local, national and international organisations or agencies.
+Work with capacity development and project management for disaster risk management and climate change adaptation in local, national and international organisations or agencies.

-- utilise and contribute to research in this field.
+Utilise and contribute to research in this field.

-The programme offers a mix of practical and theoretical learning with a strong focus on group work and interaction between students and teaching staff, as well as with important actors within this field of study.
-Examples of the latter are the involvement of experts from national and international organisations in some of the courses and the possibility of taking an elective internship-based course.
-The programme has connections with potential hosts for interns and students conducting research for their Master’s thesis within the UN-system, the Red Cross/Red Crescent movement, and Governmental agencies on different administrative levels in various parts of the world.
+The programme offers a mix of practical and theoretical learning with a strong focus on group work and interaction between students and teaching staff as well as with important actors within this field of study.
+Examples of the latter are involvement of experts from national and international organisations in some of the courses and the possibility of taking an elective internship-based course.
+The programme has connections with potential hosts for interns and students conducting research for their Master’s thesis within the UN-system, the Red Cross/Red Crescent movement and Governmental agencies on different administrative levels in various parts of the world.